Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

 Another UK government buying scheme is the right to buy initiative.
 This scheme differs from the last two, as it focuses on helping tenants who are living in council houses.

 With this scheme, the government gives tenants a discount on the price of the house they are currently living in.
-The size of the discount depends on a number of things including the length of time you have lived there and the type of property it is.
+The size of the discount depends on a number of things, including the length of time you have lived there and the type of property.

-Unlike the help to buy and lifetime ISAs, this scheme has stricter qualifying criteria and therefore not everybody can benefit from this homeownership initiative.
-However, if you are a tenant living in a council property then you may be eligible.
+Unlike the help to buy and lifetime ISAs, this scheme has stricter qualifying criteria, and therefore, not everybody can benefit from this homeownership initiative.
+However, if you are a tenant living in a council property, you may be eligible.

 Shared ownership

 The final initiative available to people is called shared ownership.
 This is where you can purchase a certain percentage of a property, rather than the whole house.
-A landlord will own the remaining percentage of the house and you will be required to pay rent to them, in addition to your mortgage payments.
+A landlord will own the remaining percentage, and you will be required to pay rent to them, in addition to your mortgage payments.

 Using this initiative can reduce the amount you need to pay in a deposit, as you only need to cover the cost of the share you are buying.
-Saving up for a deposit can be really hard and in some cases almost impossible, therefore this scheme can be extremely helpful to certain people.
+Saving up for a deposit can be hard, and in some cases, almost impossible.
+Therefore, this scheme can be helpful to certain people.

 Which scheme is right for you?

-Determining the scheme that you should get massively depends on your own situation.
+Determining the right scheme for you depends on your personal situation.

-Generally, if you’re interested in saving for a deposit then using a help to buy or lifetime ISA could be a good fit for you.
-However, if you’re at the stage where you want a purchase a property sooner rather than later, then considering the right to buy or shared ownership schemes may be more worthwhile.
+Generally, if you’re interested in saving for a deposit, using a help to buy or lifetime ISA could be a good fit.
+However, if you're at the stage where you want to purchase a property sooner rather than later, considering the right to buy or shared ownership schemes may be more worthwhile.

-If you’re in a position where you are already a part of one of these schemes and are looking for a mortgage, then speaking with a specialist mortgage provider could be the right route to take.
+If you’re already part of one of these schemes and are looking for a mortgage, speaking with a specialist mortgage provider could be the right route to take.

 Summary

-To sum up, there are lots of different governmental methods you can use to help you buy a home.
+To sum up, there are lots of different government schemes you can use to help you buy a home.
 These range from helping you to save for a deposit and giving you access to a property at a discounted price.
-The schemes that are right for you greatly depend on your own personal circumstances and so it is worth considering each option carefully before you make a final decision.
+The schemes that are right for you depend on your own personal circumstances, so it is worth considering each option carefully before you make a final decision.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.